 - When to go.

 You will need to plan your trip as the best search locations are typically found in the 2 to 3 hours either side of low tide.
 This is when all the rock pools become accessible.
-Our beach pages have the high and low tides for the current day.
+Our UK beach information pages have the high and low tides for the current day.

 - Where to go

 You can go just about anywhere but the better locations are those away from the crowds and the smaller bay coves are hidden away on the coastal paths.
 See our Beachcombing Best Spots post for some location ideas.

 - Be careful

 You need to be aware of your surroundings:

 – keep an idea on the tide so that you can get off the beach as it comes in

 – not only treasures but also rubbish can be washed up

 – again keep an eye on the effects of the sun